 Why We Care:

 We are the renowned web design and web development company, that people trust.
 That's why it becomes our responsibility to help people know and resolve the issue before it gives them much trouble.
-With this article, we described the importance, advantage and solution to combine images using CSS spirites, if you do it right it can improve the website performance and SEO ranking of your website.
+With this article, we described the importance, advantage, and solution to combine images using CSS sprites, if you do it right it can improve the website performance and SEO ranking of your website.

 Having Some Trouble?